TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 ## Data
 Used [Deutsche Bahn Data-Fetching tool](https://github.com/piebro/deutsche-bahn-data) to fetch data from DB's [Timetables API](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables), which is under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

-The .csv file generated with `combinedata.py` is too big to upload to GitHub.
+The .csv file generated with `combinedata.py`, called `data/combineddata.csv` and used in the Jupyter Notebooks throughout the analysis, is too big to upload to GitHub.
 It can be generated locally from a clone of this repo running:
 ````
 python combinedata.py data/datalist.txt combineddata.csv
 ````